peikexin9/deepxplore/README.md

 See the SOSP'17 paper [DeepXplore: Automated Whitebox Testing of Deep Learning Systems](http://www.cs.columbia.edu/~suman/docs/deepxplore.pdf) for more details.
 ## Prerequisite
 ### Python
-The code should be run using python 2.7.12, Tensorflow 1.3.0, and Keras 2.0.8.
+The code should be run using python 2.7.12, Tensorflow 1.3.0, Keras 2.0.8, PIL, h5py, and opencv-python

 ### Tensorflow
 ```bash